JamesRobertSutcliffe/fc-application/README.md

 Colour switchers -

-1 - build button aestetics for switcher
+1 - build button aestetics for switcher - next!
 2 - transfer logic to other pages

 !!
 Ensure I understand all code !!